trybotics/mcap-homeowner/README.md

-# Create a microservice using NodeJS/ExpressJS to store/read and update/delete homeowner information. - Assignment
+# Create the API microservice for the assignment using NodeJS/ExpressJS that can store, read, update, and delete homeowner information.
 ## Requirements:
 - REQUEST Format
   - XML Document